Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 Modifications

 The only modifications I found I needed to make to the sticks was to add some stealth strips (tape) to the sticks to keep them quiet if I banged them together.
-I did not find sound to be an issue as the sticks are pretty quiet, but the stealth strips definitely helped.
+I did not find sound to be an issue as the sticks are pretty quiet, but the stealth strips helped.
 Other than that, I did not change anything other than adding the 2-step aider I had talked about before.

 The saddle hunting packout with tethrd skeletors and predator platform